frenchy13/frenchy13.github.io/pages/Criteria 2.md

 ![](media/scdl.JPG)

-**Analysing and evaluating Desmo’s planned implementation (criteria 5) using SCDL**
+**Analysing and evaluating Desmos' planned implementation (criteria 5) using SCDL**

 Surf/Play – Rather than passively receiving instruction students can and will